Magento 2 CSS

 How to customize Magento 2 storefront styles?

-Magento 2 version has been improved for all intents and purposes and CSS makes no exception.
+Magento 2 version has been improved for all intents and purposes and Magento CSS makes no exception.
+So, how to add custom CSS to Magento 2?

 Magento 2 has been supplied with CSS preprocessor or LESS, which allows admin users manage complex CSS files in an easy way.
 Thus, now to define your store styles, you can avail of both CSS and LESS stylesheets.